 This is a very useful tip because it helps you limit the results to a particular number range.
 It can be used for ranging years, prices, and everything else.
 All you have to do is use the A..B modifier after your query, like in this example (between A and B are only two points).
 The A and B limitations can also be used for time ranges, allowing people to search for certain terms between two periods.
 A simple example could be:

 - Manchester United 2012..2013

-You don’t know what a word means and you have to search it?
-Type it directly into Google search box after the define: command and it will show its definition automatically on the result page.
+You don’t know what a word means, and you have to search for it?
+Type it directly into the Google search box after the define: command, and it will show its definition automatically on the result page.

 The Wildcard is another interesting Google operator which was visually interpreted as the asterisks symbol.
 Using it in any types of query, Google will automatically replace the wildcard with any other word, or phrase.
 This can help users search for ambiguous terms and reveal exactly what they want.
 A simple example could be:

 Search weather followed by any city in the world or even directly by the US zip code to get information about weather conditions.
 It will show a detailed weather report, information about precipitation, and the forecast for the next few days.